 A few tips on making these spicy sweet potato wedges

 Before cooking them, rinse twice your sweet potato wedges in cold water.
 This removes the extra starch in them making them crispy when cooked.
 They do need about 30 minutes to bake, a little longer if you want your wedges extra crispy.
 So keep this in mind if you plan to serve these baked sweet potato wedges with something else that cooks faster.

 An easy way to tell if your sweet potato wedges are well done is to stick a fork in them.
 If there is some resistance then let them cook a little longer so that they are well done.
 If you’re serving them with chicken or burgers, prepare your wedges first and toss them in the oven and then continue preparing the rest of the dinner while the sweet potato wedges bake in the oven.

 How to make sweet potato wedges crisp

 To make your wedges crisp, don’t over crowd them, leave about 1/2″ between each wedge.
 If the wedges are over crowded they’ll boil from the steam instead of roasting.

-If you want extra crisp roasted sweet potato wedges, when the 30 minutes expire, turn the oven to a higher setting and roast the wedges for extra 5 minutes.
+If you want extra-crisp roasted sweet potato wedges, when the 30 minutes expires, turn the oven to a higher setting and roast the wedges for extra 5 minutes.
 Ovens have different settings so keep an eye on your wedges to prevent burning.

-I found that leaving the skin on helps making the sweet potato wedges crispier.
+I found that leaving the skin on helps to make the sweet potato wedges crispier.
 And to be honest I love how these taste with the skin on as opposed to their skinless version.
-Plus it makes preparing fuss free and a lot faster.
-So if you scrub your sweet potatoes real well, you should be fine leaving the skins on.
+Plus it makes preparing fuss-free and a lot faster.
+So if you scrub your sweet potatoes really well, you should be fine leaving the skins on.

 Serving these spicy sweet potato wedges